Naudanda

 Naudanda is a village in Kaski District in the Gandaki Zone of northern-central Nepal.
 There are views of the Annapurna Range from this area of Pokhara, Nepal.
 It is on the way to Sarangkot, the world's 5th paragliding spot 6 km away from Pokhara.

-Tourists visit here for recreation, information, and the natural environment.
-This location is famous for its view of Annapurna range in one side and Phewa lake and Pokhara city on the other.
-It is at the altitude of 1443 meters above the sea level.
-Naudada is also a popular destination for bird watchers.
-It is one of best areas for vultures in the country, including Himalayan Griffons, and Red-headed and Eurasian Black Vultures.
+Tourists visit here for recreation and the natural environment.
+This location is famous for its view of the Annapurna range on one side and Phewa lake and Pokhara city on the other.
+It is at the altitude of 1,443 meters above sea level.
+Naudada is also a popular destination for birdwatchers.
+It is one of the best areas for vultures in the country, including Himalayan Griffons, and Red-headed and Eurasian Black Vultures.